schlick7/LuteForMobile/docs/stuff.md

     - have a create from selector where we pick one of the already existing themes or select none.
 This will auto fill in all of the options with those colors.
 This is so users can have a custom theme with minor changes or a custom theme with major changes -- best of both worlds.
   - status should have a toggle for showing the selected color as the background highlight(like 1-5) or the text color (like status0)

-  make the text weight slider smart and only show options available for that font family